rust-lang/prev.rust-lang.org/faq.md

 ### When is `Rc` useful?

-This is covered in the [official documentation for `Rc`](https://doc.rust-lang.org/stable/std/rc/), Rust's non-atomically reference-counted pointer type.
-In short, `Rc` and its thread-safe cousin `Arc` are useful to express shared ownership, and have the system automatically deallocate the associated memory when no one has access to it.
+This is covered in the official documentation for [`Rc`][Rc], Rust's non-atomically reference-counted pointer type.
+In short, [`Rc`][Rc] and its thread-safe cousin [`Arc`][Arc] are useful to express shared ownership, and have the system automatically deallocate the associated memory when no one has access to it.

 ### How do I return a borrow to something I created from a function?